jeffgillan/pdal_filters.csf/README.md

 I copy in the shell script to the path `/app`

-I copy in the shell script to the path `/app`
+I copy in the pipeline json file to the path `/app`

 I run `chmod +x` on the shell script to give everyone permissions